rguske/blog/content/posts/deploying-tanzu-packages-using-tanzu-mission-control-catalog.md

 <center> {{< tweet user="vmw_rguske" id="1466426330354962437" >}} </center>

-The Catalog is exactly providing this in my introduction mentioned simplicity to exetend your Kubernetes environments by providing an easy and opinionated way to install solutions for e.g. monitoring, logging, ingress, external-dns and others and which have official support by VMware.
+The Catalog is exactly providing this in my introduction mentioned simplicity to exetend your Kubernetes environments by providing an easy and opinionated way to install solutions for e.g. monitoring, logging, ingress, external-dns and others, with have official support by VMware.
 Furthermore, it's also possible to add your own repositories of solutions to Catalog to give you even more flexibility and extensibility.

 *Figure I* shows the currently available <span style="color:#6003B6">PACKAGES</span>.